Jake Cuenca: Sports career

 Cuenca is a sports enthusiast, even during his younger days.
 Due to a weight problem he encountered as a child, he was determined to play sports more when he grew up.
 Although he has done boxing and mixed martial arts, he is mainly a football player, playing twice a week.
 As an elementary and high school student, Cuenca played as a football varsity player for PAREF Southridge School.

 In October 2011, he signed up for Team Socceroo F.C., which at that time played as a guest club in the 2011–12 United Football Cup, and later entered in the United Football League Division 2.
 He is yet to play for the first team as showbiz commitments have not permitted him to do so.

 Cuenca has also shown interest to try out for the Philippines in international competitions.

 Personal life

 Cuenca dated actress and beauty queen Kylie Verzosa from 2019 until April 2022.
 Jake then moved out of the condominium unit he shared with Verzosa and unto a new house.
 The former couple has two pets: Nugget, a bulldog and Leo, a poodle.

 He was dating actress Chie Filomeno from 2023 to 2025.

+Currently, Cuenca is in a relationship with TV host and former beauty queen Rabiya Mateo.